cadop/dhart/README.md

   publisher={Elsevier}
 }
 ```

+This repository contains work that was supported in part by the U.S. Army Combat Capabilities Development Command (CCDC) Armaments Center and the U.S. Army ManTech Office under Contract Delivery Order W15QKN19F0002 - Advanced Development of Asset Protection Technologies (ADAPT).

 There were dozens of contributors to this project over the years.
 It has been led by Mathew Schwartz (NJIT) with a large part of the development by Drew Balletto.